core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 --- back

-# Updates to RFC7641 Observing Resources in the Constrained Application Protocol (CoAP) {#observing}
+# Updates to RFC 7641 Observing Resources in the Constrained Application Protocol (CoAP) {#observing}

 In this appendix, "client" and "server" refer to the CoAP client and CoAP server.